-Stanford uses four primary emblems as part of its visual identity: the Stanford Signature, the University Seal, the Block “S” with Tree and the plain Block “S.” These are combined to create various signatures for use on stationery and other communications.
+Stanford uses three primary emblems as part of its visual identity: the Stanford Signature, the University Seal, and the Block “S” with Tree.
+These are combined to create various signatures for use on stationery and other communications.

 The Stanford Signature is the uniquely drawn set of typographic characters that form “Stanford University” and is the primary logo for the university.
 Treat the signature as artwork, not as typography.
 It cannot be accurately reproduced with any typeface and should not be modified in any way.